 - (o) the direct marketing consents and/or refusals the data subject has provided;

-- (p) the data subject’s consent to the use of the Service and for sharing their data with the team’s coach(es) and the person responsible for the club’s coaching or to a person in a similar position.
+- (p) the data subject’s consent to the use of the Service and for sharing their data with the team’s other players, coach(es) and the person responsible for the club’s coaching or to a person in a similar position.

 Providing the Controller with the aforementioned personal data is a requirement for using the Service.
 If the Controller does not receive this personal data, they may not be able to perform their duties as per the contract.